maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 client.
 This function should not do anything else, actually connecting to the remote network (if applicable) happens later in `NetworkAPI.Connect`.

-In the case of Twilio, we'll initialize the go-twilio client here.
+We'll initialize the go-twilio client here.
 We're also initializing a `RequestValidator`.
 It's used for the webhooks, which we'll come back to later.

 ```go
 func (tc *TwilioConnector) LoadUserLogin(ctx context.Context, login *bridgev2.UserLogin) error {